Several members of the National Guard to be removed from inauguration duty

 Guardsmen closer to the inner workings of the inauguration, like those overseeing access points, may receive higher levels of screening, said Michael Taheri, a retired Air Force major general and former director of staff for the National Guard Bureau.

-Background checks for service members have broadened in recent years to include social media activity, Taheri said, mirroring how private companies comb online behavior for prospective hires.
+Background checks for service members have broadened in recent years to include social media activity and more frequent monitoring, Taheri said, mirroring how private companies comb online behavior for prospective hires.

 “My guess is there is a lot of open stuff out there,” he said.